 What Not to Do When You Mess Up

 Let’s face it; we all mess up at times.
-When you have dropped the ball, the one thing you don’t want to do is “half fix the problem”.
+When you have dropped the ball, the one thing you don’t want to do is ignore the problem.
 Most anyone can accept another person’s mistake so long as they admit they are at fault, then fix the problem.
-However it is unacceptable to not clean up your own mess.
+However, it is unacceptable to not clean up your own mess.

-Even worse is to leave a really half fixed sloppy mess behind for others to try to sort out.
+Even worse is to leave a half-fixed. sloppy mess behind for others to try to sort out.

 So What Are the Rules for Investors?

 Always keep your word.
 You’ve only got one reputation.